 You can learn about scheduled trips mainly through email using the UKC listserv, or by visiting the calendar page.
-If you have a trip you’d like to do, contact one of the sea kayak trip leaders (see the current list below) or the SK tzar.
+If you have a trip you’d like to do, contact one of the club officers.
 There is a wealth of information about the club’s sea kayaking requirements, customs, and expectations in the sea kayaking bylaws.

 Be sure to contact the listed trip coordinator(s) to reserve a space on any of the scheduled trips and to refer to the UKC Sea Kayak Trip Rating Scale for descriptions of the rating system used in the trip descriptions.
 You are responsible for understanding or finding out about trip ratings, and for evaluating your own ability to participate in a trip.
 Participation in a rescue session is required for any trip off the lake, and encouraged even for paddlers who don’t venture off the lake.
 For SK-I and SK-II trips, every effort is made to accommodate as many new paddlers as possible.
 For SK-III trips and above, trip coordinators will weigh participation in the sea kayak class or other equivalent experience, rescue practices, pool/lake sessions, and assistance at work parties.